-As a first-year student in the Threshold program, you'll take courses in 4 curriculum areas and explore our two majors—Early Childhood and Business Services.
+As a first-year student in the Threshold program, you'll take courses in 4 curriculum areas and explore our two concentrations—Early Childhood and Business Services.

 As a first-year student in the Threshold program, you'll take courses in these 4 curriculum areas:

 Year 1 is your career exploration year.
-Within the Vocational Education and Training curriculum, you'll explore both majors we offer in Threshold—Business Services, and Early Childhood—to see which one you want to pursue in Year 2.
+Within the Vocational Education and Training curriculum, you'll explore both employment tracks we offer in Threshold—Business Services, and Early Childhood—to see which one you want to pursue in Year 2.

 Through practical coursework, our students learn the skills needed for self-reliant adulthood.